-44 (1) In this section, "reorganization" means a court order made under
+44(1) In this section, "reorganization" means a court order made under

-(a) section 23;

-(b) the Bankruptcy and Insolvency Act (Canada) approving a commercial proposal; or

-(c) the Companies' Creditors Arrangement Act (Canada) approving a plan of arrangement.
+- (a) section 23; - (b) the Bankruptcy and Insolvency Act (Canada) approving a commercial proposal; or - (c) the Companies' Creditors Arrangement Act (Canada) approving a plan of arrangement.

-(2) If an income trust or subsidiary trust is subject to an order referred to in subsection (1), the trust instrument may be amended by an order of the court to effect any change that the court considers appropriate.

-(3) If the court makes an order referred to in subsection (1), the court may also

-(a) authorize the issue of debt obligations associated with the trust, whether or not convertible into units of any class or having attached any rights or options to acquire units of any class, and fix the terms thereof; and

-(b) appoint trustees in place of or in addition to all or any of the trustees then in office.

-(4) A reorganization becomes effective on the date ordered by the court and the trust instrument is amended accordingly.

-(5) A unit-holder is not entitled to dissent under section 26 if an amendment to the trust instrument is effected under this section.
+- (2) If an income trust or subsidiary trust is subject to an order referred to in subsection (1), the trust instrument may be amended by an order of the court to effect any change that the court considers appropriate. - (3) If the court makes an order referred to in subsection (1), the court may also - (a) authorize the issue of debt obligations associated with the trust, whether or not convertible into units of any class or having attached any rights or options to acquire units of any class, and fix the terms thereof; and - (b) appoint trustees in place of or in addition to all or any of the trustees then in office. - (4) A reorganization becomes effective on the date ordered by the court and the trust instrument is amended accordingly. - (5) A unit-holder is not entitled to dissent under section 26 if an amendment to the trust instrument is effected under this section.

-Recommendation 34: The Act include a compulsory acquisition provision to facilitate take-over bids for all units of income trusts patterned after s.
-206 of the CBCA.
-A dissenting offeree would be entitled to challenge the fair value of the offeror's buyout price.
+Comment: Another CBCA provision that, in recent years, has proven to be a useful tool for certain transactions is s.
+191, the statutory reorganization provision.
+Section 191 is commonly used in insolvency contexts as a companion or supplement to a plan of arrangement under the Companies' Creditors Arrangement Act (Canada) ("CCAA") or a commercial proposal under the Bankruptcy and Insolvency Act (Canada) ("BIA").
+In particular, s.
+191 has been used to extinguish shares that have become worthless or consolidate shares that have little residual value.

+The Act, therefore, includes a statutory reorganization provision modelled on s.
+191 of the CBCA empowering the court to amend trust instruments, authorize the issue of debt obligations or appoint additional or replacement trustees where the court has made an order in respect of the income trust under the CCAA or the BIA.
+Again, the reorganization becomes effective in accordance with the terms of the court order (Recommendation 33).